Skip to content

 What are we trying to do?

-This research project plans to explore, test and evaluate ways to reduce smoking in people living in social housing in Greater Manchester, in order to meet the city-region’s aim of becoming smokefree (with less than 5% smokers) by 2030.
+This research project is exploring, testing and evaluating ways to reduce smoking in people living in social housing in Greater Manchester, in order to meet the city-region’s aim of becoming smokefree (with less than 5% smokers) by 2030.

 We have two main aims and two secondary aims: